publishthis/nagios-plugin-mongodb/README.md

+#### Check size of unused space of a database
+This will check the size of allocated but unused space.
+This might be used as indirect fragmentation meter in insert-delete heavy environments.
+As unused space grows, you may want to compact the database.
+Replace your-database with the name of your database
+<pre><code>
+define service {
+      use                     generic-service
+      hostgroup_name          Mongo Servers
+      service_description     MongoDB unused space size your-database
+      check_command           check_mongodb_database!unused_space!27017!50!100!your-database
+}
+</code></pre>

 #### Check the primary server of replicaset
 This will check the primary server of a replicaset.
 This is useful for catching unexpected stepdowns of the replica's primary server.
 Replace your-replicaset with the name of your replicaset